The Common Cold

 You can contract a cold either by touch or air.
 If you touch someone or something with a cold virus on it and then touch your eyes, mouth, or open wound, you may become infected.
 You may also inhale the droplets of virus in the air when someone coughs or sneezes.

 There is no cure for the common cold.
-You can treat the symptoms with over-the-counter medications.
+Colds are caused by hundreds of different viruses and developing a vaccine or medication to treat or prevent them all just isn't possible at this time.
+You can treat the symptoms with over-the-counter medications or natural remedies.
 You should also try to get extra rest and drink plenty of fluids.
 This means more fluids than usual!
-If your symptoms do not improve after 7 to 10 days, you should see a doctor.
+If your symptoms do not improve after 7 to 10 days, see a health care provider because you may have a different illness or could have developed a secondary infection.